Providing Low-Cost Therapy: Making Mental Health Support Accessible

 In the contemporary era characterized by its rapid pace, the significance of mental health as a fundamental component of overall well-being cannot be overstated.
 However, for numerous individuals, financial limitations often hinder the prospect of securing high-quality therapeutic services.

 At CBT Wellness and Virtual Services, we aim to make mental health treatment accessible and affordable for everyone.
-That is why we offer online low-cost therapy, along with sliding-scale and probono (free) therapy through our Intern Program.
+That is why we offer online Low-Cost Therapy, along with sliding-scale and probono (free) therapy through our Intern Program.
 This ensures that cost is never a barrier to receiving the support you need.

 Understanding the Need